STO11/DASA-Pointer/README.md

 # Running

-- Select your weekdays constatint at integration/clockin.spec.js
+- Put a start and end date of the period integration/clockin.spec.js
 - Run the test with `yarn cy` and select integration/clockin.spec.js